castorini/rosaos/README.md

 Start the operating system's client (default port 8765).
 To use your own OpenAI compatible endpoint for the agents, start the client with `--local` and optionally `--endpoint` (port, default 6000).
-To use OpenAI, Groq, Anthropic, or OpenAI Codex subscription auth, start the client with `--provider` or a shortcut flag and optionally specify a model with `--model`.
+To use OpenAI, Groq, or Anthropic, start the client with `--provider` or a shortcut flag and optionally specify a model with `--model`.

 ```bash
 scripts/reachy_mini_env/bin/python -m client                    # OpenAI (requires OPENAI_API_KEY)